| About me

 My gratitude:

 Playing sports outside like football and soccer, learning new games, and racing the kids (and letting them win) was definitely a learning experience on its own.
 It's unfortunate I can't come back to volunteer after graduation.
-But the bottom line: I spent the valuable time I had on the UBC campus teaching my favourite programming languages, eating lunch with friends, and just having a good time.
+But the bottom line is that I spent the valuable time I had on the UBC campus teaching my favourite programming languages, eating lunch with friends, and just having a good time.

 I learned from my time at Science World that it's difficult to keep the friends you got during the volunteering experience (espeically when most of them live in Vancouver and you live in a whole different city).
 Though I'm always grateful to the other Junior Instructors for making the helping and teaching process so fun and enjoyable.